SandroHc/rs-translation-tools/README.md

 ## Development

+Install an Elasticsearch server (alternatively you can start a Docker container by running `docker-compose -p rs-translations up -d elastic`).

-As a prerequisite, install [Node.js](https://nodejs.org) (tested only with version 12.16.1).
+Install [Node.js](https://nodejs.org) (tested only with version 12.16.1).
 You will also need [Yarn v1](https://classic.yarnpkg.com/en/docs/install).

-First, download all the dependencies by running `yarn install` on the project directory.
+Download all the dependencies by running `yarn install` on the project directory.

+Copy `.env.example` to `.env` and configure the variables.

-Now you can start the Node server locally by typing `yarn start`.
+Start the Node server locally by typing `yarn start`.
 The server will be available at [localhost:8080](http://localhost:8080).

 ### Docker